How about: Vilamoura Home Page > Vilamoura Sights > Vilamoura Beaches > Vilamoura 1 week > Airport to Vilamoura

 Eating and drinking – Things to do

 The marina is surrounded by designer restaurants and uber-chic bars, which serve up fine cuisines and glamourous cocktails; there is no better location for an evening meal of freshly caught fish than the marina.
 As a holiday destination Vilamoura tends for the more discerning visitor but with over 200 different eat and drinking establishments every cuisine, taste and preference is catered for.
-Eating out in Portugal is significantly cheaper than back at home and most small cafes have lunch time offers, such as meal of the day.
-When choosing a hotel, it is advisable not to go all-inclusive as this will severely limit the options of when and where to eat.

 The fine restaurants of Vilamoura